hamidniki/Capstone-project1/README.md

 # Capstone Project1: Spotify Audio Features
 This project aims to find a model that predicts the popularity of a song in the dataset based on the song's audio features.
+The dataset has ~116,000 rows and 17 columns.

 ### Features and the Target Variable: